AdobeDocs/analytics-platform.en/help/components/segments/sub-event.md

 ## Use sub-event containers in segments

-Once an administrator has curated at least one sub-event container, it is available in the Segment Builder as a new container option alongside Person, Session, and Event.
+Once an administrator has curated at least one sub-event container, it is available in the Segment builder as a new container option alongside Person, Session, and Event.

 ### Container auto-inference

-When you drag a dimension that belongs to a sub-event container (for example, `productID`) into the Segment Builder canvas, the builder automatically selects the most granular applicable sub-event container rather than defaulting to the Event container.
+When you drag a dimension that belongs to a sub-event container (for example, `productID`) into the Segment builder canvas, the builder automatically selects the most granular applicable sub-event container rather than defaulting to the Event container.
 This means the segment evaluates at the sub-event level without any additional configuration.

 >[!NOTE]
 >